normalgamer/Assembly-OS/03_print-string-function/README.md

   .done:
     ret

+  jmp $

 hello_world db 'Hello World', 0
 times 510-($-$$) db 0
 dw 0xAA55
 ```

 Let's explain this monstruosity. ``[org 0x7C00]`` is used to tell the assembler where are we loaded in RAM.
-When the computer starts, the BIOS will tell load us in RAM address 0x7C00, so we need to tell the assembler to organize our code to start from that address.
-If you skip it, your print string will read from a different location the string.
+When the computer starts, the BIOS will load us in RAM address 0x7C00, so we need to tell the assembler to organize our code to start from that address.
+If you skip it, your print_string function will read the string from a different location.

 ``mov si, hello_world`` is probably the most difficult part to understand.
 The si register is the source index register, and is used to point to a memory location, in this case to the memory loaction our string is defined.